-I received a PhD in Operations Research from Massachusetts Institute of Technology (MIT), where my advisors were Profs.
+I received a PhD in Operations Research from Massachusetts Institute of Technology (MIT) in 2017, where my advisors were Profs.
 Vivek Farias and Retsef Levi.
 I was also very fortunate to collaborate with Prof. Danny Segev.
-Before MIT, I earned an MS in Applied Mathematics from the Ecole Polytechnique, in Paris.
+Before MIT, I earned an MS in Applied Mathematics from the Ecole Polytechnique (Paris) in 2013.
 I grew up in Meknes, Morocco.

-Before joining LBS, I spent a year in the Marketplace Data Science group at Uber Technologies in San Francisco.
-I worked and consulted with the Matching Science team to design and implement innovative algorithms and product features, improving the efficiency of the platform.
+Before joining LBS, I was a data scientist in the Marketplace Optimization group at Uber Technologies in San Francisco (2017-2018).
+I worked and consulted with the Matching Science team to design and experiment novel algorithms and product features, improving the efficiency of the matching process.

 Here is a link to my Google Scholar profile.

-Keywords: Assortment and Inventory Optimization, Choice Modeling, Facility Location, Dynamic Matching, Approximation Algorithms
+Keywords: Assortment and Inventory Optimization, Choice Modeling, Facility Location, Dynamic Matching, Algorithmic Collusion, Approximation Algorithms

-Online Assortment Optimization for Two-sided Matching Platforms, A. and Saban, Working paper (2020)
+Online Assortment Optimization for Two-sided Matching Platforms, A. and Saban, Major Revision in Management Science (2021)

 The Stability of MNL-Based Demand under Dynamic Customer Substitution and its Algorithmic Implications, A. and Segev, Major Revision in Operations Research (2020)

-The Exponomial Choice Model: Algorithmic Frameworks for Assortment Optimization and Data-Driven Estimation Case Studies, A., Feldman and Segev, Under Review (2020, Major Revision in Management Science)
+The Exponomial Choice Model: Algorithmic Frameworks for Assortment Optimization and Data-Driven Estimation Case Studies, A., Feldman and Segev, Minor Revision in Management Science (2021)

-Display Optimization for Vertically Differentiated Locations Under Multinomial Logit Preferences, A. and Segev, Accepted for Publication in Management Science
+Display Optimization for Vertically Differentiated Locations Under Multinomial Logit Preferences, A. and Segev, Management Science (2020)

 The Approximability of Assortment Optimization Under Ranking Preferences, A., Farias, Levi and Segev, Operations Research (2018)